Buses

 Driving in traffic

-You will drive for at least 45 minutes.
-You will be asked to drive on both urban and rural roads.
-The examiner will give you directions or ask you to drive to a specified destination.
-You may be given different tasks to perform such as making a U-turn, hill starting, parking in a loading bay or reversing while turning, including reversing straight before or after turning.
+You will drive in traffic for at least 45 minutes, and you will be asked to drive on both urban and rural roads.
+The time for the safety check and special manoeuvres is not included in this time.
+The examiner will tell you where to drive.
+You may be given tasks to perform, such as making a U-turn, starting on a hill, parking, reversing while turning the vehicle, and stopping to allow passengers to get on or off the bus.

 Requirements for vehicle category D